 The primitive related extensions were not that useful and reliable so they have been removed.
 There are some new variants that will be discussed later.
 The \outer and \long prefixes are gone as they don't make much sense nowadays and them becoming dummies opened the way to something new, again to be discussed elsewhere.
 I don't think that (CONTEXT) users will notice it.
-The \suppress.. features are now default.
+The \suppress.. features are now default and can't be changed so related primitives are gone.